 Conclusions on Website Security for Businesses

 Following these guidelines on how to maximize your website and data security, taking the steps to become more secure will come seamlessly.
-Green Marimba offers free PCI resources and data security protection.
+Green Marimba offers free PCI resources and data security protection, as well as WordPress managed hosting services.